China upset by reported hut demolition on India border

-BEIJING (Reuters) - China’s Defense Ministry expressed concern on Thursday about reports that Indian troops had demolished a Chinese-built structure along their contested border.
+BEIJING (Reuters) - China’s Defence Ministry expressed concern on Thursday about reports that Indian troops had demolished a Chinese-built structure along their contested border.

 The Times of India said Indian troops had brought down a “watch tower like structure” they had spotted on their side of the line of control in the Ladakh region.
 Other media said it was a hut.

-Disagreement between the neighbors over parts of their 3,500-km (2,175-mile) border led to a brief war in 1962 and involves large stretches of remote territory.
+Disagreement between the neighbours over parts of their 3,500-km (2,175-mile) border led to a brief war in 1962 and involves large stretches of remote territory.

-Chinese Defense Ministry spokesman Wu Qian, asked about the report, said leaders of both countries had agreed to maintain peace and tranquillity along the border.
+Chinese Defence Ministry spokesman Wu Qian, asked about the report, said leaders of both countries had agreed to maintain peace and tranquillity along the border.

 “The moves by the Indian military in the relevant region do not accord with the relevant agreements reached by both sides or the spirit of the consensus,” Wu told a regular monthly news briefing.